ExpiredPopsicle/SnekStudio/README.md

 4. Run it from the editor.

+   First-time startup will take a long time and appear to freeze at first!
+This is because it's downloading Python modules it needs.
+(Visual feedback for this will be added later.)

 5. Load up a model.

    Note: Only VRM 0.0 models are currently supported.
 VRM 1.x will have serious issues.